-In the last few years, Manaslu climbing in Nepal has become quite popular within the 8000 peak dreamers.
-The most preferred route in Manaslu expedition is the North-East route.
+In the last few years, Manaslu climbing in Nepal has become quite popular among the 8000 peak dreamers.
+The most preferred route in the Manaslu expedition is the North-East route.
 This is also known as the normal route.
 There are some excellent reasons for its popularity.
 Such as easy access to the Base Camp.
 Good summit ratio.
 Active rescue in case of emergency, and of course concerning the price too.
 Since the Chinese Mountaineering Association has increased the climbing permit fees by 50%, most of the Cho-Oyu and Shishapangma climbers are attracted to Manaslu as an alternative.

 Manaslu climbing in Nepal according to my thoughts